krolow/queue-run/docs/logging.md

 You can add your own logging, by listening to the following events:

+- `logger.on('error')` — Called specifically for errors
+- `logger.on('messageReceived', wsRequest)` - Called for every WebSocket message received
+- `logger.on('messageSent', message)` - Called for every WebSocket message sent
+- `logger.on('queueFinished', metadata)` - Called for every queued job when finished successfully
+- `logger.on('queueStarted', metadata)` - Called for every queued job on start
 - `logger.on('request', request)` - Called for every HTTP request
 - `logger.on('response', request, response)` - Called for every HTTP response
-- `logger.on('messageReceived', wsRequest)` - Called for every WebSocket message received
-- `logger.on('messageSent', message)` - Called for every WebSocket message sent
-- `logger.on('jobStarted', metadata)` - Called for every queued or scheduled job on start
+- `logger.on('scheduleFinished', metadata)` - Called for every scheduled job when finished successfully
-- `logger.on('jobFinished', metadata)` - Called for every queued or scheduled job when finished successfully
+- `logger.on('scheduleStarted', metadata)` - Called for every scheduled job on start
-- `logger.on('error')` — Called specifically for errors

 For example, if you wanted to count HTTP requests/responses: